Pages

 Answer: No, the MEE audio Connect Air only works as a Bluetooth transmitter.
 Transmitters connect to the audio source (such as a TV or computer) using a wire and stream the audio wirelessly to Bluetooth headphones or speakers

-Question: What is the difference between the MEE AUDIO CONNECT and MEE audio Connect Air Bluetooth transmitters?
+Question: What is the difference between the MEE audio Connect and MEE audio Connect Air Bluetooth transmitters?

 Answer: The MEE audio Connect Air is designed mostly for on-the-go use and is recommended for use with in-flight entertainment systems, portable audio and DVD players, gym equipment, and other applications where only need an analog audio connect and will be manually powering your transmitter on and off as need.